geoffreyemerit/Links/README.md

+# Links
+Creating a reference landing page for my social media

 Vite + React + Typescript + Eslint + Prettier + Sass
 A starter for React with Typescript with the fast Vite and all static code testing with Eslint and formatting with Prettier